A Dream Vacation – Me, my love (Road Trip) and the Villain (Office Leaves)

-A year or two earlier, I used to go to nearby places like Nainital, Mussoorie, Kasauli, Shimla, Chail, Lansdowne etc. But now since most of nearby places are already covered, I have to travel longer distance to see places like Manali, McLeodganj, Munsiyari.
+A year or two earlier, I used to go to nearby places like Nainital, Mussoorie, Kasauli, Shimla, Chail, Lansdowne, etc. But now since most of the nearby places are already covered, I have to travel long distances to see places like Manali, McLeodganj, Munsiyari.
 This pushes my driving time and eventually makes the weekend breaks more tiring.
 I fear that in a year or two, I will have to go much farther to explore the unexplored.
 This will eventually lead to more leaves from office.

 Well, I was thinking that if you have limitless money and no dearth of time to make a road trip in India…where would you go, for how long and in which car?

 For once, I wish to complete the following circuit of Uttaranchal – Himachal and Jammu & Kashmir in one go.
 The places I thought of covering in one road trip are: Gurgaon – Pithoragarh – Munsiyari – Kausani – Rudraprayad – Tehri Lake – Mussoorie – Chakrata- Rohru – Narkanda (Hatu Peak, Tani Jabbar Lake) – Chitkul – Kaza – Tandi – Sach Pass – Srinagar Leh Highway – Ladakh region (Pangong Tso, Nubra, Turtuk, Chushul, Tso Moriri) – Leh Manali highway (Baralacha, Suryataal, Gata loops, Zing Zing Bar, Manali) – Tirthan Valley – Shimla region (Mashobra, Tattapani, Chail) – Gurgaon